openyurtio/openyurt.io/docs/test-report/yurt-coordinator-test.md

 ---
-title: Pool Coordinator Performance Test
+title: Yurt-Coordinator Performance Test
 ---

 ## Background

-Pool Coordinator is an important component in edge node pool.
-OpenYurt uses pool coordinator to select a yurthub master and backup the resources in edge node pool.
+Yurt-Coordinator is an important component in edge node pool.
+OpenYurt uses Yurt-Coordinator to select a yurthub master and backup the resources in edge node pool.

-In this article, we test the performance of pool-coordinator pod and give a suggestion resource configuration.
+In this article, we test the performance of Yurt-Coordinator pod and give a suggestion resource configuration.